How it works

 The beauty industry is hyper-competitive.
 It’s overcrowded.
 It’s often highlighted for not being inclusive enough, accessible enough, or authentic enough – which are all things that consumers are after more and more these days.

-Luxury brands have alienated people, drugstore brands have bored people, and all of this leaves a whole lot of wiggle room for beauty brands with strong branding, clear messages, and modern strategies.
+Luxury brands have alienated people, drugstore brands have bored people, and all of this leaves a whole lot of wiggle room for beauty brands with strong branding, clear messages, and modern brand growth strategies.
 The beauty industry of the past has paved the way for the direct-to-consumer beauty brands of the future.

 Combine all of that with the slow demise of brick-and-mortar stores and the rise of e-commerce, and you’ve got yourself a recipe for online-only disruptor brands to really shine.